 During your virtual induction, you’ll receive a warm welcome to the Census 2021 team, and learn about your role in this historic event.
 Then, you’ll move onto our digital learning where you will need to complete and pass a number of modules.

-If you have selected a manager grade role you will be invited to virtual classroom training, where you’ll learn the skills and knowledge you need to do your job; this will be known as the pre-operational period.
+If you've selected a manager grade role you''ll be invited to virtual classroom training, where you’ll learn the skills and knowledge you need to do your job; this'll be known as the pre-operational period.
 During the pre-operational period, your contracted hours are 25 hours per week from Monday to Friday.

 An example timeline is below and is subject to the time required to undertake the different steps.